alexmacarthur/macarthur-me-next/_posts/2021-10-03-when-a-weakmap-came-in-handy/index.md

 </script>
 ```

 My use of a WeakMap is intentional here.
 A standard Map would do the trick, but a WeakMap as a marginal advantage in my case: [the keys are not protected from the garbage collection process](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Keyed_collections#weakmap_object) (thanks to [CreativeTechGuyGames](https://www.reddit.com/user/CreativeTechGuyGames/) on Reddit for this tip!).
-As soon as all other references to an object cease to exist, that item in a WeakMap becomes a candiate for garabage collection, preventing a potential (albiet small) memory leak.
+As soon as all other references to an object cease to exist, that item in a WeakMap becomes a candiate for garabage collection, preventing a potential (albeit small) memory leak.

 With this tool at my disposal, rigging up an expanded height cache for each target element became relatively straightforward: